akinferno/LazyBuffer/README.md

 - Pressing the button changes modes
 - Holding the button executes the mode action.
 - Modes are identified as Default, Green, Blue and Red.
 - Default is identified as a solid LED color.
-Green, Blue and Red by blinking LED.
+Green, Blue and Red by blinking LED of the selected color.
 Mode reverts to Default after 10sec of inactivity or execution of action.
 - Mode commands vary based on printer status.

   **Printing**